Reading Time: 5 minutes

 Plus I wanted to know the difference between work as a currier (a specialist in the leather processing industry) and that of a tanner (a person whose occupation is to tan hides, or convert them into leather by the use of tan) so I looked it up!
 I’ve toured a tanning facility with my eyes bugging out at the strength needed by the tanners to throw the hides!
 In this case, what I could do is interview with a person who actually does the heavy work to get first hand information!

-I love assessing worker skills!
-I love researching workplace environments!
-I love analyzing jobs!
-I love interviewing workers!
-I love my work!
+I love assessing worker skills, researching workplace environments, analyzing jobs and interviewing workers!
+I love my work a lot!

 As far as the numerous other occupations held by the Dodges, they range greatly.
 The Dodges used brain power, brawn power and the power to influence others (for example: attorney, banker, musician, steamboat captain, physician, engineer, insurance agent, legislator minister and …. clothier!)
 They used all types of machinery, hand tools, and up-to-date-for-that-time technology.
 The tools of any trade are tremendous!
 The talent from performing daily work and the credibility in a community becomes tantamount to a successful career.
 Boy would I have loved to interview any one of these talented individuals in their day!